Active case

 Actions grow

-August 2024: The actions pending continue to grow.
-As of August 1 2024, more than 550 actions were pending in the social media harm MDL (MDL 3047).
+September 2024: The actions pending continued to grow.
+As of September 3, the number of actions pending in the social media harm MDL (MDL 3047) had risen to 584.

 May 2024: 455 actions were pending in MDL 3047.